couchbaselabs/iOS-Couchbase/README.md

 ### Build the framework

-* Select "CouchBase.framework" from the scheme popup in the toolbar (it doesn't matter whether you pick a device or simulator destination)
+* Select "CouchBase.framework > iOS Device" from the scheme popup in the toolbar.
-* Select "Build" from the "Product" menu (Cmd-B)
+* Select "Product > Build For > Build For Archiving" -- this will build an optimized version.

 The framework will be created at